 For MALDI-PSD, the precursor peptides will generally be MH+, so the charge state should be set to "1+".

 Setting the number of allowed missed cleavage sites to zero simulates a limit digest.
 If you are confident that your digest is perfect, with no partial fragments present, this will give maximum discrimination and the highest score.

 If experience shows that your digest mixtures usually include some partials, that is, peptides with missed cleavage sites, you should choose a setting of 1, or maybe 2 missed cleavage sites.
 Don’t specify a higher number without good reason, because each additional level of missed cleavages increases the number of calculated peptide masses to be matched against the experimental data.
 If the actual digest does not contain extended partials, this simply increases the number of random matches, and so reduces discrimination.

-For a Peptide Mass Fingerprint, the query window must contain a list of peptide mass values, one per line.
+For a Peptide Mass Fingerprint, unless a peak list file is specified, the query window must contain a list of peptide mass values, one per line.
 An intensity value after the mass value is optional.
 Anything after the second numeric value on each line is ignored.

 If intensity information is available, values will be selected according to their intensity so as to get the best score.
 This can be disabled by setting IteratePMFIntensities to 0 in mascot.dat

 For a Sequence Query, each line entered into the query window must consist of one experimental peptide mass value, optionally followed by qualifiers for that peptide: